cryologger/glacier-velocity-tracker/README.md

 #### 2.1.1 Bill of materials

-**Table 1.** Components making up the Cryologger glacier velocity tracker v2.21.
-Prices current as of October 23, 2022.
+**Table 1.** Components making up version 2.0 of the Cryologger GVT.
+Prices current as of October, 2022 and do not include taxes and/or shipping. <sup>1</sup>Denotes optional component.
 | Component | Product | Quantity | Cost (USD) |
 | --- | --- | :---: | :---: |
 | PCB | [Custom Cryologger Printed Circuit Board](https://jlcpcb.com) | 1 | $5.00 |